|

 Ella deCastro Baron

-Curriculum Vitae where life and work experiences one wouldn't want
+ironic Curriculum Vitae where life and work experiences one wouldn't

-Asian American woman challenged by her parents' faith, inherited sickness,
+generation Asian American woman challenged by her parents' faith,

-professional experience, fieldwork, high (and low) achievements, if she is
+fieldwork, high (and low) achievements, if she is someone worth

 Click